Quantum circuits

 Limitations on quantum information

-Despite sharing a common underlying mathematical structure, quantum and classical information have some key differences.
-As we continue on in this series, we will see many examples of tasks that quantum information allows, but classical information does not.
+Despite sharing a common underlying mathematical structure, quantum and classical information have key differences.
+As a result, there are many examples of tasks that quantum information allows but classical information does not.
+Before exploring some of these examples, however, we'll take note of some important limitations on quantum information.
+Understanding things quantum information can't do helps us identify the things it can do.

 Irrelevance of global phases